ibm-cloud-docs/vpc/block_storage_vpc_s2s_auth.md

 {: #block-s2s-auth-xaccountrestore-api}
 {: api}

-The following API request authorizes the Block Storage service of one account to use a snapshot that was created by another account to restore volumes.
-This call needs to be issued by the account that owns the snapshot that is to be shared.
-The receiving account must ensure that their admin user has the `SnapshotRemoteAccountRestorer` role in IAM before they start a volume restoration with the CRN of the shared snapshot.
+The following API request authorizes the Block Storage service of the source account to use a snapshot that was created by the target account to restore volumes.
+This call needs to be issued by the account that owns the snapshot.
+The receiving source account must ensure that their admin user has the `SnapshotRemoteAccountRestorer` role in IAM before they start a volume restoration with the CRN of the shared snapshot.

 ```sh
 curl -X "POST" "https://iam.cloud.ibm.com/v1/policies"\